When a new food joint opens in Middlesbrough, everyone flocks to it. Can we blame them? It’s exciting when a company comes to the Boro!

-When I first heard that Turtle Bay was coming to our little town, I fist pumped faster than you can say jerk chicken.
+When I first heard that Turtle Bay, Middlesbrough was opening up in our little town, I fist pumped faster than you can say jerk chicken.

 A new flavour of food right in the heart of our town for all us smoggies to gobble up.

 A few weeks ago I went to the exclusive pre-launch where we got the chance to be the first to sample the deliciousness.
 We were treated with sharing platters, lots of meat and a few too many cocktails.
 Wait, is there such thing as too many?!